Q. Where is the contest held? A. At AMERICA’S FAMILY PET EXPO! April 26, 27, 28, 2019. OC Fair & Event Center, 88 Fair Drive, Costa Mesa, CA 92626

 Group III – ages 13, 14, 15 & 16

-A. Judges award a first, second and third place winner, for each age group within each the Natural and Creative Categories.
-Aquariums within the Natural and Creative categories combined will be awarded the Sponsor Sweepstakes Award – first, second and third.
+Q. How do the judges distribute awards?
+A. Judges award a Rosette Ribbon to first, second and third place winners , for each age group within each the Natural and Creative Categories.
+Aquariums within the Natural and Creative categories combined will be awarded the Sponsor’s Choice Award – first, second and third.
 All children will be honored with a participation ribbon and the rewards of responsible pet ownership.

-A. On Sunday, April 30th between 6:00pm – 7:00pm you may remove your aquarium.
+Q. What should we bring along for aquarium pick-up?
+A. On Sunday, April 28th between 6:00pm – 7:00pm you may remove your aquarium.
 When you arrive, there will be several professionals onsite to assist you.
 We suggest removing the fish and a portion or all of the water from the aquarium before transporting the habitat home.
 Bring a pitcher or large cup.
 The water in the aquarium will already be prepared with the appropriate chemicals so it is ideal to keep the water by bringing a clean container that you can transport the water in.
 A large bucket works the best.
 The tanks are cumbersome and heavy so a children’s wagon is an IDEAL way to transport the aquarium and supplies to your vehicle.
 We also suggest bringing a container for your fish.
 This may include a tight sealed plastic container or plastic bag with a closure.

+Q. We already have several fish habitats in our home; do you have a suggestion if we want to donate our aquarium?
 A. Yes.
 There are several rewarding options for you.
 Some of our aquatic friends have donated their works of art to their school classroom, retirement homes and even area hospitals.
 If you need assistance finding a great home for your aquarium, don’t hesitate to contact us.